willynilly/check-software-version-for-citation/README.md

 ### 3️⃣ Python CLI

-- You can run `version-consistency` manually from the command line
+- You can run `same-version` manually from the command line
 - Useful for:
   - Local checks before release
   - CI checks outside of GitHub Actions